HAPPY 2021! Here’s where my head’s been…

 When it arrived, I immediately busied myself finding the outer edges in a sea of 950 non-edges.
 Would this help me forget the manuscript that was waiting on my desk?

 Eight hours later, I almost had the outer edge complete, but damn that bookshelf!
 Where was that final edge piece?
 Had they forgotten to include it in the box?
 I hobbled away from the table, leaving my efforts for another day, my back aching from the hunch of concentration.

 Day two, I got up early – really early, to find that missing bookshelf piece.
 No way was I going to let that puzzle get the best of me.
 Nine hours later, so absorbed I hadn’t even eaten, the self-doubt swirled in my head.
 Was I slower than the average puzzler?
 How come none of these crummy tile pieces have a smidge of black on them?
 Wait – isn’t that the bookshelf’s missing piece?

 All at once, it hit me.
 Puzzles anchor you to the present.
-They offer you the gift of noticing your thoughts moment by moment: frustration, joy, confusion, relief, anger.
+They offer you the gift of noticing your thoughts moment by moment: frustration, joy, confusion, relief, and anger.
 Often I was alternately in and out of “the zone” – scanning the remaining pieces like a hawk, somehow locating the exact one I needed.
 Then five minutes later, I was utterly lost.